jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 Since I don't include a date, it uses today's date, and scans for files prefixed with it.
 After it scans the markdown file, it will group the items by the task identifier and add up the time for me.
+This is what the output looks like on the command line.

 ```
                                 Time Summary